An upper bound for the size of the ideal class monoid: Introduction

 We refer to Section \ref{subsub;cs}, for a background on the topological meaning of our result.

 \textbf{Organization.} After introducing the notation in Section \ref{section:globalnotations}, we explain two local objects: orbital integrals and the relative Serre invariant in Section \ref{sec:preliminaries}.
-Two main theorems are provided in Section \ref{App:AppendixB}, and Section \ref{sec:application} presents refined upper bounds when $[E:F]\leq 3$ or when $R$ is a Bass order. \textbf{Acknowledgement.} We sincerely thank Min Hoon Kim for providing a kind explanation on the background of a topological application of our results and for engaging in helpful discussions.
-We are grateful to Stefano Marseglia for stimulating discussions and to Dohyeong Kim for explaining us an upper bound for the class number of a number field.
+The two main theorems are provided in Section \ref{App:AppendixB}, and Section \ref{sec:application} presents refined upper bounds when $[E:F]\leq 3$ or when $R$ is a Bass order. \textbf{Acknowledgement.} We sincerely thank Min Hoon Kim for providing a kind explanation of the background of a topological application of our results and for engaging in helpful discussions.
+We are grateful to Stefano Marseglia for stimulating discussions and to Dohyeong Kim for explaining to us an upper bound for the class number of a number field.
+We also sincerely thank the anonymous referee for a very careful reading of the manuscript and for numerous valuable comments and suggestions, which helped us improve the accuracy and exposition of the paper.